close

 The most popular dog names and breeds in Switzerland revealed

 Like the rest of the world, the Swiss have a strong connection to "man’s best friend," with over half a million dogs now registered in the alpine nation.
-To find out more about our furry friends, a new study by the animal data centre Identitas has found which dogs are most common, the most popular dog names in Switzerland and which towns, cities and cantons are the most dog-mad.
+To find out more about our furry friends, animal data centre Identitas has revealed which dogs are most common, the most popular dog names in Switzerland and which towns, cities and cantons are the most dog-mad.

 More than half a million dogs registered in Switzerland

-According to the report, 555.340 dogs were registered with the Amicus dog database at the end of 2022.
-For certain animal species, including dogs, registration is mandatory in Switzerland so that all canines can be traceable across the country.
+According to the report, 562.167 dogs were registered with the Amicus dog database at the end of November 2023.
+For certain animal species, including dogs, registration is mandatory in most Swiss cantons, so that canines can be traceable across the country.

-Identitas noted that the number of new dogs registered every year has reached new highs, with around 11.000 dogs bought or adopted in 2020, 2021 and 2022, up from 7.000 a year in 2019.
-Much of this growth was blamed on the number of families and individuals adopting and buying dogs during the COVID pandemic.
+Identitas noted that the number of new dogs registered every year has declined when compared to previous years, with around 6.000 dogs registered in the first 11 months of 2023 compared to the roughly 11.000 dogs bought or adopted every year in 2020, 2021 and 2022.
+Much of this previous growth was blamed on the number of families and individuals adopting and buying dogs during the COVID pandemic.

 Most popular dog breeds in Switzerland

-The most popular pure breed of dog in Switzerland is the Chihuahua, with 28.516 of the tiny creatures adorning the handbags of the alpine nation's upwardly mobile.
-Overall, the top 10 most popular breeds are:
+The most popular pure breed of dog in Switzerland is the Chihuahua, with 28.404 of the tiny creatures adorning the handbags of the alpine nation's upwardly mobile.
+Overall, the top eight most popular breeds are:

 Which Swiss cities have the most dogs?